twiddlingbits/twr-wasm/docs/examples/examples-fft.md

     fft.graphOut("c-output");

-    await mod.callC(["twr_free", cfg]);      // not much point to this since all the module memory is about to disappear }
+    await mod.callC(["free", cfg]);      // not much point to this since all the module memory is about to disappear }
 ~~~